apostrophecms/apostrophe-documentation/reference/apostrophe-ui/browser-apostrophe-ui.md

 by self.globalBusy to hide the global spinner.
 Freel free to override this method to change the UI.
 ### busy(*$el*, *state*)
 Simple progress display.
-Locates a progress display inside the given element.
+Enables a progress display inside the given element.
 If state is true, the element with a [data-progress] attribute is shown, otherwise the element with a [data-finished] attribute